The 1960s, An American Decade of Death

 Let’s tip our hats first to the 1960s, very likely the decade in which the resurgent American liberal spirit was finally crushed and the resulting disintegration of national unity led to a quiet military takeover and, in time, banana republic status for us.

-So, what can be said about the crazy decade?
+So, what can be said about the crazy 1960s, the American decade of death?
 Having experienced it firsthand, I can tell you that the condensed version now on view is a poor replay of how things really were as protests and rejections from the 1950s squeezed through the door to break up the placid, self-satisfied monotony.

 The 1960s were a spiked transition in which the convergence brought all the flavorful American ingredients into a culture-rattling kitchen, each openly self-identified, and a recognition forced that, in creating the next national stew, some would have to be discarded and others subdued.
 America, the great nation of immigrants, joined briefly in cause by World War II, would be pushed into maturity by its culminating effects.